Marriage & Family Therapy

 To help protect and promote the wellness and needs of the Black community, we in the MFT program at SDSU are committed to taking the following actionable steps:

-- Acknowledge that racism is embedded into our organizational structures and acknowledge that we, as a program, need to continuously educate ourselves to be agents of positive and impactful transformation for our students, alumni, and community of African descent.
+- We acknowledge that racism is embedded into our organizational structures and acknowledge that we, as a program, need to continuously educate ourselves to be agents of positive and impactful transformation for our students, alumni, and community of African descent.

 - Encourage our students, faculty, and staff to disrupt and dismantle racism, systemic oppression, white supremacy, and white nationalism.